+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 Ueno Park is one of Tokyo’s most popular travel destinations for those who want to see ‘Sakura trees’ (cherry blossom).
 The park has more than 1,000 sakura trees that bloom in late March and early April.
 This attracts a lot of tourists and hanami (sakura fans).

-Today, the park is best known for its many museums, especially the Tokyo National Museum and the National Museum for Western Art.
+Today, the park is best known for its many museums, especially the Tokyo National Museum and the National Museum of Western Art.
 The Tokyo Metropolitan Art Museum and the National Science Museum are also two popular museums to visit in the park.

 In addition to all its museums, the park also offers a Zoo for those who love pandas, read more further down the page.